183 Istria

-Istria (minor planet designation: 183 Istria) is a stony background asteroid from the central regions of the asteroid belt, approximately 33 km in diameter.
+183 Istria is a stony background asteroid from the central regions of the asteroid belt, approximately 33 km in diameter.
 It was discovered on 8 February 1878, by Austrian astronomer Johann Palisa at the Austrian Naval Observatory in Pola, in what is now Croatia.
 The S-type asteroid has a rotation period of 11.77 hours.
 It was named for the Istrian Peninsula.

 Orbit and classification

 Istria is a non-family asteroid from the main belt's background population.
 It orbits the Sun in the central main-belt at a distance of 1.8–3.8 AU once every 4 years and 8 months (1,703 days; semi-major axis of 2.79 AU).
 Its orbit has an eccentricity of 0.35 and an inclination of 26° with respect to the ecliptic.

 Physical characteristics

 Istria has been characterized as a common, stony S-type asteroid in both the Tholen and SMASS classification.